-In the centre of the pitch, there is a rectangular rolled area with short cut grass.
+In the centre of the pitch, there is a rectangular rolled area with short-cut grass.
 Here, on the central platform, the main events of the match happen.
 In some countries, due to their climate, it is not possible to provide natural or specially grown grass.
-This area can be covered with artificial grass or some other special materials.
+This area can be covered with artificial grass or some other unique materials.
 The central platform is approximately 3 metres wide and 20 metres long, and there are wickets at both ends.
-The wicket is 23 centimetres wide and consist of three wooden poles stuck into the ground at such a distance from each other so that a ball cannot pass between them.
+The wicket is 23 centimetres wide, and consists of three wooden poles stuck into the ground at such a distance from each other that a ball cannot pass between them.
 At 1.22 metres in front of both wickets, there is a batsman's crease line.

 The match and players